No win, no fee

 Your doctor’s assessment will form an essential part of your evidence if you’re claiming a compensation payout for your back injury.

-If you’re not sure where to start with proving you have back pain, you can call 13 15 15 and get free legal advice.
-And if you’re entitled to compensation, Law Partners can fund all the medical reports needed to support your back injury compensation claim.
+If you’re not sure where to start with proving you have back pain, you can call 131515 and get free legal advice.
+If you have a valid claim, Law Partners can fund all the medical reports and assessments needed to support your back injury compensation claim, so you won’t be out of pocket while we build your case.

 Here are two case studies to give you an indication of back injury payouts available in Australia:

-We managed his claim and in addition to having surgery approved, we helped Peter obtain a lump sum payout for permanent impairment that amounted to approximately $60,000.
+The Outcome: We managed his claim, and in addition to having surgery approved, we helped Peter obtain a lump sum payout for permanent impairment that amounted to approximately $60,000.

-Case study 2: Customer injured in a fast-food restaurant.
+Case study 2: Public liability – customer injured in a fast-food restaurant.

-Carlos* was similar in age and occupation to George but hurt his back when he slipped on a wet floor at a fast-food restaurant that didn’t have any warning signs.
+The Situation: Carlos* was similar in age and occupation to Peter but hurt his back when he slipped on a wet floor at a fast-food restaurant that didn’t have any warning signs.

 *Names have been changed to protect our clients’ identities.